Agent Skills: Spatial SwiftUI Developer

 Description

-Design and implement visionOS 26 SwiftUI scenes that integrate RealityKit content.
-Use when building spatial UI with RealityView, Model3D, attachments, volumetric windows, ImmersiveSpace, or spatial gestures, or when choosing SwiftUI vs RealityKit APIs for 3D presentation.
+Design and implement visionOS 27 SwiftUI scenes that integrate RealityKit content.
+Use when building spatial UI with RealityView, Model3D, attachments, volumetric windows, ImmersiveSpace, spatial gestures, windowing, spatial layout, or when choosing SwiftUI vs RealityKit APIs for 3D presentation.

 Spatial SwiftUI Developer